ScottHolden/Enterprise-Scale-for-AVS/DevOps/AzureDevOps-Bicep/readme.md

 - Once completed, ensure the files are saved and push all changes via your Git client.
 It is recommended to check within Azure DevOps to ensure the files have successfully been pushed.
 _For this example, we have pushed straight to the main branch, but you do have the option to push to a feature branch and then merge changes in via Pull Requests._

-## Step4 – Creating the environment
+## Step 4 – Creating the environment

 - Navigate to the "Environments" section under "Pipelines" within Azure DevOps